kanbanyte/sepa/sqap/sqap.md

 * Details about the client, stakeholders, and other involved individuals.
 * Objectives of the project.
 * Acceptable standards and required skills necessary for completion.
-* Project deliverables
+* Project deliverables.
-* Required research
+* Required research.
-* Design, implementation, and testing
+* Design, implementation, and testing.
-* Risks associated with the project
+* Risks associated with the project.
-* Schedule and time line
+* Schedule and time line.

 ### Software Quality Assurance Plan (SQAP)
+The SQAP is a document that describes the measures to be taken to ensure the maximisation of the quality of the project deliverables.\
+This document will contain:
+* The purpose of the document.
+* The various roles required to successfully complete the project.
+* Tasks and responsibilities of each member and role.
+* Outline of the documentation that will be produced.
+* Standards and practices that will be followed.
+* Information about reviews and audits.
+* Testing information.
+* How problem reporting and corrective action will be taken.
+* Tools and methodologies that will be used.
+* Record collection and maintenance
+* Risk management

 ### Code Documentation